Alien Logo

 Alien vs. Predator Logo 2004

-Thanks to the franchise’s success, several films were released with a related plot, uniting the story of two alien monsters, each of which was filmed in separate films earlier.
+Thanks to the franchise’s success, several films were released with related plots, uniting the stories of two alien monsters, each of which had been filmed in separate films earlier.
 The 2004 film was called “Alien vs. Predator.”

 The spelling of each element is slightly simplified, indicating lower life forms, in which the main themes are reproduction and survival, to which the battle between them is dedicated.

-Below the abbreviation is the full decoding of the name in small letters.
+Below the abbreviation is the full name in lowercase.

-The emblem chose a black background with a gradient – a glow coming from the planet.
+The emblem chose a black background with a gradient and a glow coming from the planet.
 The space theme prevails, as the main participants are aliens.
-The action takes place in the ice of Antarctica, which presumably gives the glow to the logo’s background.
+The action takes place on the ice of Antarctica, which presumably gives the logo’s background its glow.

 2007